-Immoral/Obscene Behavior - Any behavior offensive to common propriety or decency, including, but not limited to, "mooning," indecent exposure, sagging pants, unwanted offensive/inappropriate touching, possession, distribution or display of obscene or "hate" material or similar behavior.
+Immoral/Obscene Behavior - Any behavior offensive to common propriety or decency, including, but not limited to, "mooning," indecent exposure, sagging pants, offensive touching, possession, distribution or display of obscene or "hate" material or similar behavior.

 Insubordination - Refusal to obey established and well-defined rules and school regulations and failure to comply with a reasonable request by a staff member are considered acts of insubordination.
+Insubordination also includes being in an unauthorized area or loitering (i.e. washrooms, corridors, parking lots, etc.) during a student's regular schedule.
 Repeated violation of any rule constitutes insubordination.